-The Board approved the administrative budget for fiscal year 2021 on November 18, 2020, which was prepared based upon the twenty-one hundredths of one percent (0.21 percent) CERL limit.
-The following budget-to-actual analysis of administrative expenses as of December 31, 2020 and December 31, 2019 is based upon the budgets as approved by the CCCERA Board in comparison to actual administrative expenses:
+The Board approved the administrative budget for fiscal year 2021 on November 18, 2020 which was prepared based upon the twenty-one hundredths of one percent (0.21 percent) CERL limit.
+The following budget-to-actual analysis of administrative expenses as of December 31, 2021 and December 31, 2020 is based upon the budgets as approved by the CCCERA Board in comparison to actual administrative expenses:

-Budget-to-Actual Analysis of Pension Plan Administrative Expense As of December 31, 2020 and 2019 (Dollars in Thousands) 2020 2019 Basis for Budget Limitation, Actuarial Accrued Liability $({\rm AAL})^{\scriptscriptstyle (1)}$ \$9,682,144 \$9,239,247 Maximum Allowable For Administrative Expenses (AAL x 0.21%) 20,333 19,402 Approved Administrative Budget 11,781 10,761 Actual Administrative Expenses (10,750) (10,200) Actual Expenses (over) under Administrative Budget \$1,031 \$561 Actual Administrative Expenses \$10,750 \$10,200 Actuarial Accrued Liability (AAL) 9,682,144 9,239,247 Actual Administrative Expenses as a Percentage of AAL 0.11% 0.11% Statutory Limit Allowable For Administrative Expenses per CERL 0.21%
+Budget-to-Actual Analysis of Pension Expense As of December 31, 2021 and 2020 (Dollars in Thousands) on Plan Adm inistrative 2021 2020 Basis for Budget Limitation, Actuarial Accrued Liability (AAL) (1) \$10,075,722 \$9,682,144 Maximum Allowable For Administrative Expenses (AAL x 0.21%) 21,159 20,333 Approved Administrative Budget \$12,504 \$11,781 Actual Administrative Expenses (11,237) (10,750) Actual Expenses (over) under Administrative Budget \$1,267 \$1,031 Actual Administrative Expenses \$11,237 \$10,750 Actuarial Accrued Liability (AAL) 10,075,722 9,682,144 Actual Administrative Expenses as a Percentage of AAL 0.11% 0.11% Statutory Limit Allowable For Administrative Expenses per CERL 0.21%

 (1)The AAL, as determined by CCCERA's actuary each year, is used to calculate the statutory limit for administrative expenses for the year after next.
-For example, the AAL as of December 31, 2018 was approved by the Board in October 2019, and was used to establish the statutory limit for budgeted administrative expenses for the year ended December 31, 2020.
+For example, the AAL as of December 31, 2019 valuation was approved by the Board in October 2020, and was used to establish the statutory limit for budgeted administrative expenses for the year ended December 31, 2021.

-Note 15.
+Note 14.
 SUBSEQUENT EVENTS

-In compliance with governmental accounting standards generally accepted in the United States of America, management has evaluated events that have occurred after year-end December 31, 2020 through June 23, 2021, the date the financial statements were issued, to determine if these events are required to be disclosed in these financial statements.
+In compliance with governmental accounting standards generally accepted in the United States of America, management has evaluated subsequent events through June 22, 2022, which is the date the financial statements were available to be issued.
+The purpose of the evaluation is to determine if these events are required to be disclosed in these financial statements.